ejmiranda/samples/infinite-word-sorter/README.md

-## Infinite Word Sorter
+#Content Table From Array#

 **Description:**
 - From Chris Pine's Learn To Program - [Chapter 7: Arrays and Iterators](https://pine.fm/LearnToProgram/chap_07.html).
-- Get as many words from the user until `ENTER` is pressed on an empty line.
+- Print a formatted Table of Contents from entries in an array.
-- Sort the words, without the built in `sort` method and print them.
+- Use `ljust` and `rjust`.